akorablov/project_data_jobs/README.md

 ## 4. Highlighting high-impact skills that combine strong demand with higher earning potential (US)

-To identify the most optimal skills to learn, those that are both highly paid and in high demand, I calculated the percentage of job postings requiring each skill and their corresponding median salaries.
-This helped highlight which skills offer the best balance of market demand and earning potential.
+To find the most valuable skills to learn, those that are both well-paid and in high demand, I calculated the percentage of job postings mentioning each skill along with their median salaries.
+This helped reveal which skills offer the best balance between market demand and earning potential.

 📘 *Explore the detailed steps in my notebook:* [5_Optimal_Skills](PyProject_1/5_Optimal_Skills.ipynb)